Billy-Spearman-WCCI/RaceCarExtension/README.md

 * A JavaScript clock can be as simple as `window.setInterval(() => document.getElementById("clock").innerText = Date(), 1000)`.

+## overview

+* JS really good at event-driven behavior (at least when the event occurs locally) ... when ___ happens, so _____.
+* JS really good at GETing and POSTing to REST APIs which return JSON.
+* JS really good at constructing HTML dynamically based on what it gets from REST APIs.
+* JS really good at adding/removing .css "class" to elements, so it works well with CSS (though there is very little overlap).
+* JS is ok at doing things every "_ seconds".
+* JQuery really good at making JS easier to use.
+To be fair, modern JS is much easier to use than it was 10 years ago.
+* CSS really good at making well-designed and pretty.
+* Thymeleaf really good at service-side merging data and templates.

+### Virtual Pet shop requirements

+* Login and see current pets available ==> Hit an REST endpoint and get a JSON list, create DOM table with JSON, and add appropriate styles.
+* Have an adopt button on each row, and hit a POST endpoint if it is clicked ==> Pretty straightforward as well.
+    * And then have the new list of pets show on the screen.
+* Walk all pets button --> and that first walk the pets and then ask for all of their status and display them.
+* Missing behavior ==> we won't have a good solution for this until we do React.
+Raw JavaScript *can* do this, but it's a bit ugly.
+    * I login and see the list of pets, and then take my hand off the mouse and keyboard
+    * Somebody logins, sees the list, adopts one.
+    * Missing behavior is updating my screen automatically.

 ## CSS

 * **Cascading Style Sheets** -- The style layer of the front end.
 Linked to the HTML document and with the use of